1

 |

 UNIFICATION OF MODELS.
-It is ironic indeed that all the evidence
+It is rather ironic but all the

-indicates that the kinematic and dynamic expansion of the big bang and the
+evidence indicates that the kinematic and dynamic expansion of the big

-perpetual uniformity of the steady state, when brought together,
+uniformity of the steady state, when brought together, comprise a

-comprise a comprehensive cosmic theory.
-The research conducted in the
+comprehensive cosmic theory.
+The research conducted over many years in the

-preparation of the DSSU Manuscript found no evidence to the
+preparation of numerous DSSU articles found no evidence to the contrary.

-contrary.
-Our world is both an ever-changing dynamic universe and an
+Our world is both an ever-changing dynamic universe and an unchanging

-unchanging steady-state universe.
-The DSSU is the triple amalgam of
+steady-state universe.
+The DSSU is the triple amalgam of dynamic

-dynamic space, steady state processes, and static structure.
-One
+"space", steady state processes, and static structure.
+And like

 rival theories that claimed to describe the nature of light.